What It Means

 What does "Superstructure Condition Rating" mean?

-A 0-9 rating of the structural members that support the deck, including beams, girders, and trusses.
+A 0-9 rating of the structural members that support the deck, including beams, girders, trusses, and arches (NBI Item 59).

 Why does Superstructure Condition Rating matter for bridge safety?